dhruvelectro/Arduino/doc/esp8266wifi/station-class.md

 WiFi.config(local_ip, gateway, subnet, dns1, dns2)
 ```

 Function will return `true` if configuration change is applied successfully.
 If configuration can not be applied, because e.g. module is not in station or station + soft access point mode, then `false` will be returned.
+If you pass all three parameter values as 0.0.0.0 then it will re enable the DHCP.
+You need to reconnect the station.

 The following IP configuration may be provided: